hejny/configchecker/README.md

 ## Full sample 2

-This sample is working same as sample 1 but unfortunatelly it is not using full TypeScript potencial.
+This sample is working same like sample 1 but unfortunately it is not using full TypeScript potential.

 ```typescript
 import { ConfigChecker } from '../src/classes/ConfigChecker';